THE BEST POWER METER FOR YOU

 To move your power meter spider between bikes, you’ll need to move the entire crankset, similar to the way you would one with power meter sensors on both crank arms.
 It’s certainly doable but it will take 15-20 minutes out of your riding time to make the switch and clean up once you get good at it.
 This compares to 5-10 minutes to switch your pedals or left crank arm.
 The video in the section above on crank arms shows you how.

-Price: Since a spider or spider power meter connects the drive-side (right) crank arm to the chainrings, they are made for specific crankset brands and sometimes, models.
+Price: Since a spider or spider power meter connects the drive-side (right) crank arm to the chainrings, it is made for specific crankset brands and sometimes, models.
 Depending on what crankset you have, you may only need to buy the spider.
 That’s the least expensive solution and can cost no more than US$400-$500

 To put a Power2Max or Quarq power meter on your bike, you may need to change out your crank arms.
 With some, you’ll also need a different bottom bracket and/or chainrings.
 That can boost the price to between US$600 and $800 or more and leave you with an entirely new crankset that doesn’t perform as well or look as integrated with your groupset as the ones you replaced.